digital-work-lab/theses/index.md

   - use a file-format suitable for adding comments (pdf or doc/x)
   - use a suitable filename (e.g., `2023-12-01-Thesis-Name.pdf`)

-- Internally, we store documents and notes in [35 - theses](https://nc-2272638881871040784.nextcloud-ionos.com/index.php/apps/files/?dir=/30-30-teaching/35_theses&fileid=124){: target="_blank"}.

-Before submitting the thesis, we encourage students to consult the [pre-submission checklist](30.40.theses_pre_submission.html).
+Before submitting the thesis, we encourage students to consult the [pre-submission checklist](docs/pre_submission.html).

 ## 4. Submission of the thesis